ionic-team/ionic-portals/website/docs/for-ios/how-to/define-api-in-typescript.md

 However, to make the integration between a Portal and your native application more seamless, creating your own Plugins may be necessary.
 By creating a [Capacitor Plugin](https://capacitorjs.com/docs/plugins/creating-plugins), you can create your own API to communicate between web and native code.

-There are two types of plugins you can create: Instance and Singleton.
-If your plugin needs to participate in the business logic of your application domain, then you should start with an instance plugin.
-An instance plugin will allow you to control the lifecycle and dependencies of your plugin.
-If your plugin merely provides a wrapper to device APIs (like the first-party plugins offered by the Ionic team), then a Singleton plugin should be fine.

 In this example, we will create a plugin that performs a fade-in animation when a Portal has finished loading.

 ## Creating the API Definition